 If you’re a beginner blogger, one of the toughest things to do is to come up with regular updates, topics, blog post ideas and original quality content.

-Whatever the case, I’m going to give you a comprehensive list of blog topics, ideas and tips on business, food and cake making you will want to write today in Nigeria, South Africa, Ghana, Tanzania, Kenya, Egypt, Ethiopia, Dubai, Malaysia, United States of America, the United Kingdom, Canada, Australia, Germany, New Zealand, India, Brazil, and perhaps anywhere else in the world.
+Whatever the case, I’m going to give you a comprehensive list of blog topics, ideas and tips on business, food and cake making you will want to write today in the United States of America, the United Kingdom, Canada, Australia, Singapore, Germany, Netherlands, Sweden, New Zealand, India, Pakistan, The Philippines, Brazil, Nigeria, South Africa, Ghana, Cameroon, Egypt, Ethiopia, Tanzania, Kenya, Zambia, Zimbabwe, Uganda, Senegal, Dubai, Malaysia, Turkey, Tunisia, Portugal, Italy, Romania, and perhaps anywhere else in the world.

 We have been hearing about ” Content” and “Content Creation” but do we really know what they mean?